Scunnies/pands-project/README.md

 The Geldof of their relationship was [Sir Ronald Aylmer Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) (1890 – 1962), a British mathematician, statistician, geneticist and academic.
 For his work in statistics, he has been variously described as "a genius who almost single-handedly created the foundations for modern statistical science" and "the single most important figure in 20th century statistics" and was touted as a natural successor to Darwin in terms of his scientific and evolutionary theorising.
 Notwithstanding his genius, Fisher had some questionable links to [eugenics](https://en.wikipedia.org/wiki/Eugenics), he was a founding Chairman of the University of Cambridge Eugenics Society in 1911.
 Eugenics is a set of beliefs and practices that aim to improve the genetic quality of a human population, historically by excluding people and groups judged to be inferior or promoting those judged to be superior.
 Fischer went on to distance himself from the society in 1941 but then, subsequent to World War II, wrote a character reference for a Nazi eugenicist who had inauspicious links to Josef Mengele.
 His paper on the Iris data set, which was published in 1936, has been accused of being a tool to advance the science of eugenics, proposing a methodological framework to delineate 'desirable' traits, ostensibly to promote eugenics programs.
 This is one reason why other data sets are often ushered forth as more morally palatable substitutes.
 Alternatives, as suggested by one Data Scientist, [Megan Todal](https://www.meganstodel.com/posts/no-to-iris/), include data on cars (`mpg` from `ggplot2`), hawks (found in the `Stat2Data` package) and mushrooms (data set available on the Machine Learning Repository of the UC Irvine website).

 ### Relationship with Machine Learning
-Each row in the Iris dataset describes one flower for which there are four seperate measurements - the length and width of the sepals, the length and width of the petals.
+Each row in the Iris dataset describes one flower for which there are four seperate measurements - the length and width of the sepals and the length and width of the petals.
 The 5th column is the species of iris: *setosa, versicolor*, or *virginica*.

 Despite its shaky provenance the Fisher data set is described as the 'Hello World' for machine learning, useful for practicing basic machine learning algorithms.
 It endures because the data is open source, the accuracy and origin are both known, it is 'real' data and with three types of flower, it allows for more than just binary classification.
 Additionally, with an even 50 in each classification it is balanced and has no null or missing values.
 All measurements are on the same scale (cm) so no normalisation is called for and the file size isn’t unwieldy or excessively complicated.